djerius/MooX-PDL-Role-Proxy/README.md

     $obj->inplace_store

 Indicate that the next _inplace aware_ operation should be done inplace.
-Piddles are changed inplace via the `.=` operator, avoiding any side-effects caused by using the attributes' accessors.
+NDarrays are changed inplace via the `.=` operator, avoiding any side-effects caused by using the attributes' accessors.

 It is equivalent to calling